Pagination

 ## Apply the Same Pattern Across Resources

-The same pagination pattern is used across list-style resources.
-Once your integration handles one list endpoint correctly, the same loop can usually be reused for other resources.
+List-style resources use the same pagination pattern.
+After your integration handles one list endpoint correctly, it can usually reuse the same loop for other resources.

-Keep the loop simple: send a request, process every item in `data`, save the next cursor, and stop only when Mailrith says there are no more results.
+Keep the loop simple: send a request, process every item in `data`, save the next cursor, and stop only when Mailrith says there are no more records.

-Avoid fetching an entire workspace into memory when a workspace may contain a large subscriber list.
-Process each page as it arrives, write your progress somewhere durable, and continue to the next cursor.
+Do not load an entire workspace into memory when the workspace may contain a large subscriber list.
+Process each page as Mailrith returns it, write progress to durable storage, and then request the next cursor.

-- Subscribers are usually the largest list and should always be processed page by page.
+- subscribers are usually the largest list, so process subscriber records page by page.

-- If your job is interrupted after processing a page, resume from the cursor after the last fully processed page.
+- If a job stops after processing a page, resume from the cursor after the last fully processed page.

 - If you need a fresh full sync, start again without `starting_after` instead of reusing an old cursor from a different run.